Are Oriental Shorthair Cats Hypoallergenic? What Science Tells Us

 Why There Is No Truly Hypoallergenic Cat

 To understand why there is no such thing as a hypoallergenic cat, it is crucial to understand how cat allergies work.
 People who suffer from cat allergies are allergic to proteins that cats produce (also called allergens).
 Fel d1 is the major allergen responsible for cat allergy symptoms, and most research focuses on it, although other cat allergens have been identified.
-This protein can be found in cats’ saliva, skin (sebaceous glands), and anal glands, and can transfer to the environment via hair and dander.
+This protein can be found in cats’ saliva, skin (sebaceous glands), and anal glands, and is transferred to the environment via hair and dander.
 Since every cat produces Fel d1 and sheds hair and dead skin cells, no cat can be 100% non-allergenic.

-Why Oriental Shorthair Cats Are Considered Good for People with Allergies
+Why Oriental Shorthair Cats Are Considered Good for People With Allergies

 Do Oriental Shorthair Cats Shed a Lot?